Reviews

 -Miranda Jackson, Opera Britannia

-Il Medo, Ensemble Serse, 2010
+Asteria, Il Medo, Ensemble Serse, 2010

 …Catrine Kirkman had moving timbre in poignant airs and admirably distinct divisions in bravura.